Skip to main content

 (2) "Contamination intrusion" includes, but is not limited to sewage, unintended chemical waste or other waste in the pit or pipe, or muddy water or other unintended material entering the pipe.

-(5) "Type 1" event means a controlled pipe repair where positive pressure is continuously maintained during the repair, and there are no signs of contamination intrusion.
+(8) "Type 1" event means a disruption of service where positive pressure is continuously maintained in the affected area, and there are no signs of contamination intrusion.

-(6) "Type 2" event means a controlled repair of a distribution system component where positive pressure is maintained until a controlled shutdown of the affected area can be completed, and there are no signs of contamination intrusion.
+(9) "Type 2" event means a disruption of service where positive pressure is maintained in the affected area until the affected area has been isolated from the rest of the distribution system, and there are no signs of contamination intrusion.

 (1) Monitoring.

-During a water line repair or other incident, pressure upstream and downstream of the area shall be monitored and recorded to determine if a disruption of service has occurred and the extent of the affected area.
+During a water line repair or other incident, monitor and record pressure upstream and downstream of the area to determine if a disruption of service has occurred and the extent of the affected area.
 Methods of monitoring can be in-line pressure monitors, hydrant pressure recorders, storage tank or tower water level, or any other method approved by the director.
-Public water systems which maintain functioning and accurate hydraulic models may utilize these models to identify affected area from a line break in lieu of using pressure gauges, storage tank water levels, or pump station records.
+Public water systems which maintain functioning and accurate hydraulic models may utilize these models to identify the affected area from a line break in lieu of using pressure gauges, storage tank water levels, or pump station records.
 Public water systems that use a hydraulic model for a particular event shall ensure personnel knowledgeable in running the model are available during all times of the particular event to ensure timely use of the models.
-In the event a water system chooses not to monitor pressure in accordance with this rule, the system shall treat the event as a Type 3 event and follow the response requirements in paragraph (B)(4) of this rule.
+In the event a water system chooses not to monitor pressure in accordance with this rule, the system shall treat the event as a major disruption event and follow the response requirements in paragraph (C)(4) of this rule.

-(a) The pit is excavated to below the area to be repaired.
+(a) Excavate the pit to below the area to be repaired.

-(b) The water level in the pit is maintained below the area to be repaired.
+(b) Maintain the water level in the pit below the area to be repaired.

 (e) After completion of repair, test or verify disinfectant presence by either conducting a chlorine residual analysis or comparing a 0.5 milligrams per liter (mg/L) free chlorine standard to an appropriately sized sample with free chlorine reagent added.

-(a) The pit is excavated to below the area to be repaired.
+(i) Excavate the pit to below the area to be repaired.

-(b) The water level in the pit is maintained below the area to be repaired.
+(ii) Maintain the water level in the pit below the area to be repaired.

-(c) Critical users, as established in the contingency plan in accordance with rule 3745-85-01 of the Administrative Code, within the affected area shall be notified, if applicable, in accordance with the system's contingency plan as soon as possible, but within twenty-four hours.
+(b) Notify critical users, as established in the contingency plan in accordance with rule 3745-85-01 of the Administrative Code, within the affected area as soon as possible, but within twenty-four hours.
 Efforts should be made to notify critical users in advance of beginning the repair.

 If the public water system does not have a contingency plan, the system shall notify customers who have a critical need of water as soon as possible, but within twenty-four hours.